TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/About.rst

 This document was originally written by Martin Bless.

-Special thanks goes to Xavier Perseguers for writing some of the original texts on the TYPO3 Wiki and elsewhere.
-Part of the texts have been moved to this document or at least used as a basis.
+Special thanks to Xavier Perseguers, who wrote some of the original texts in the retired TYPO3 Wiki and elsewhere.
+Some of the texts have been incorporated into this document or at least served as a basis.

 Further chapters like
 :ref:`rest-common-pitfalls`, :ref:`rest-cheat-sheet`, :ref:`docs-contribute`,